-What was addressed as the difference between Old Guard and New Guard
+What was addressed in Recon Podcast as the difference between Old Guard and New Guard

 The podcast starts off on the right foot.
 Without being very precise, but it’s ok since it was just the introduction, the speaker states that being Old Guard vs being new guard has nothing to do with age or being old vs young; it has to be to a certain adherence to Protocols and Tradition, where on new guard it’s about not really caring about Protocols and traditions, as both newcomers to the scene or older players.
 This is actually true.